 Calvin offers 12 off-campus semester programs.
 Any of these programs can fit into your course of study if you plan your schedule well.

-Two programs may be of particular interest to GEO majors:
+One program may be of particular interest to GEO majors:

 The semester in New Mexico includes a course in introductory geology and the option to take electives at the University of New Mexico-Gallup.
 The program also provides the opportunity for education students to do student teaching at Rehoboth Christian School.